Daniel Robbins (computer programmer): Funtoo Linux

 In 2008, Robbins began to work on Funtoo, a project created to allow him to work on extending the technologies originally created for Gentoo.

+In 2024, Robbins announced that he would shut down Funtoo without searching a handover.

 Microsoft

 Robbins' move to Microsoft, in May 2005, attracted attention within the Linux community, which has historically had a combative relationship with Microsoft.
 He described his role working for Bill Hilf as "...helping Microsoft to understand Open Source and community-based projects..."

-However, Robbins resigned less than a year later on 16 January 2006 due to frustrations that he was unable to fully utilize his technical skills in this position.
+However, Robbins resigned less than a year later in January 2006 due to frustrations that he was unable to fully utilize his technical skills in this position.

 RTLinux

 Later in 2006, he joined FSMLabs in Socorro, New Mexico, to work on RTLinux.

 Funtoo Technologies

 Daniel Robbins is also president of Funtoo Technologies, a consulting firm founded in 2006 and located in Albuquerque, New Mexico.